 You will want to be affiliated with a school that is internationally recognized as a quality provider of hypnotherapy training, and that has produced many competently trained graduates that have opened their own successful businesses.
 Also check to see if the school you are considering is certified with the International Medical and Dental Association.

 Getting certified can take anywhere from a few weeks (full time) up to a year (part time).

 When you are considering this kind of career, you have to think about how comfortable you would be around different people and how patient you are.
 Hypnotherapy involves a lot of talking and your presentation will either help or hinder your career.

-It is becoming increasingly popular to run successful hypnotherapy practices from home.
+It is becoming increasingly popular to run a successful hypnotherapy practice from home.
 A room and office set up neatly in your home gives a warm, homey feel, allowing the client to feel more at ease and more relaxed.
-Of course, many Hypnotherapists also set up practices in private clinics.
+Of course, many hypnotherapists also set up practices in private clinics.